 test Ren and his crew's strength and dedication toward the quest for

 the Treaures of Rule.
 The evil pirate-lord Bloth and his army of

 ruthless pirates also seek the Treasures of Rule.

 "Bloth and his ship, the Maelstrom, are always one step behind Ren.

 If Bloth can collect the treasures before Ren and his ragtag crew, the

-A 2D beat-em-up in the vein of classics such as Final Fight, Double Dragon, and Streets of Rage, Pirates of Dark Water is remarkable for its fantasy setting and varied enemies.
+Pirates of Dark Water is remarkable for its eccentric setting, utilizing the source material's melding of swashbuckling adventures, sword-and-sorcery fantasy, and Road Warrior-inspired fashion aesthetics.
 Drawing from the cartoon's backstory, players fight rival pirates as well as fantastic creatures sent to hinder the heroes from finding the Treasure of Rule by the evil pirate-lord Bloth.
 It features 8 different stages in all.

 The player can control one of the three main characters from the show:

 - Ioz - heavy, high strength/low agility